Commemorative stamp: First commemoratives

 There are several candidates for the title of the first commemorative.
 A 17-cent stamp issued in 1860 by New Brunswick, showing the Prince of Wales in anticipation of his visit is one possibility.
-Often cited as the world’s first commemoratives are the sixteen stamps of the United States Columbian Issue, produced to celebrate the World Columbian Exposition in Chicago honoring the 400th anniversary of Christopher Columbus's arrival in the New World in 1492.
+Often cited as the world's first commemoratives are the sixteen stamps of the United States Columbian Issue, produced to celebrate the World Columbian Exposition in Chicago honoring the 400th anniversary of Christopher Columbus's arrival in the New World in 1492.
 (Illustrated here is the $1 stamp from the series: "Isabella pledging her jewels.")

 The United States 15-cent black stamp of 1866 depicts Abraham Lincoln and was the first stamp issued after his assassination in 1865, but it was not officially declared as a memorial to him.
-The U.S. also issued a |5-cent stamp in 1882 showing the recently assassinated President James A. Garfield.
+The U.S. also issued a 5-cent stamp in 1882 showing the recently assassinated President James A. Garfield.
 In addition, the United States issued stamped envelopes for the Centennial Exposition in 1876, although technically these are postal stationery and not stamps.
 The British Jubilee Issue of 1887 may be thought of as commemorative of the 50 years' reign of Queen Victoria, although there are no special inscriptions on the stamps, and they were intended as regular stamps.
 In 1870 Peru issued a 5¢ scarlet Locomotive and Arms stamp and is regarded as the first commemorative postage stamp, issued to commemorate the 20th anniversary of the first railway in South America.

 Though the United Kingdom often set the precedent for postage stamps and their designs, they were the late runners with the issue of their first commemorative stamp, not issuing one until 1924 when it printed and released the British Empire Exhibition issue of 1924.

 Other premier commemorative stamps were issued by New South Wales in 1888 to mark its 100th anniversary; the six types all include the inscription "ONE HUNDRED YEARS".
 Commemoratives followed in 1891 for Hong Kong and Romania.
 In 1892 and 1893 a half-dozen nations of America and Spain issued commemorative stamps for the 400th anniversary of the West's discovery of America by Christopher Columbus.

 Backlash

 The appearance of commemorative postage stamps caused a backlash among some stamp collectors in the early years of stamp collecting, who balked at the prospect of laying out ever-larger sums to acquire the stamps of the world.
-This led to the formation of the Society for the Suppression of Speculative Stamps in 1895 to blacklist these excessive stamps.
+This led to the formation of the Society for the Suppression of Speculative Stamps in 1895.
 The organization broke up after unsuccessful attempts at getting collectors at large to comply with their wishes.
 Today early commemoratives are still prized by collectors.